-George Dorsey, is a active chairman of several commercial organizations, a parent of four children, grandparent of five, and the primary source of funding for the Bozeman Film Celebration.
+George Dorsey, Visionary and Founder of the BZN International Film Festival, is a active chairman of several commercial organizations, a parent of four children, grandparent of five, and the primary source of funding for the Bozeman Film Celebration.

 The Dorsey family first moved to Bozeman in 1994 and today enjoy a home and business activities in Bozeman.